 A concentration in Intellectual Property (IP) Law offers an enhanced level of understanding and mastery within a fascinating and booming area of legal practice.
 Technology is constantly evolving, and in a world of smartphone wars, cloud computing, medical discoveries, mascot trademark questions, and illegal downloading of copyrighted movies, a thorough grounding in intellectual property will help all attorneys.

-Our Intellectual Property Law Program offers a diverse curriculum, including classes focusing on patents, copyrights, trademarks, trade secrets, international intellectual property, cyberlaw, art law, and entertainment law.
-In these courses, students not only learn the legal principles governing intellectual property, but also will explore complex and fascinating ethical and moral questions posed by certain aspects of intellectual property law.
-Our faculty members utilize innovative pedagogical methods that make the study of intellectual property law exciting and memorable for students.
-For example, teaching is often taken beyond the walls of the law school so that our students benefit from our location in the nation's capital.
+Our IP concentration offers a diverse curriculum, including classes focusing on patents, copyrights, trademarks, trade secrets, international intellectual property, cyber law, art law, and entertainment law.
+In these courses, students not only learn the legal principles governing IP, but also explore complex and fascinating ethical and moral questions posed by certain aspects of IP law.

 Students will have a similarly rich and rewarding experience outside of the classroom by participating in various extracurricular opportunities, such as the IP Law Students Association, IP moot court, the Giles Sutherland Rich Inn of Court, and the Pauline Newman IP American Inn of Court.
 Students concentrating in IP will also gain practical experience through a wide range of externships in the Washington, D.C., area where numerous government entities, private companies, and nonprofit organizations focus on IP matters.